 Option units (choose one)

-- Aviation, Tourism Development & Climate Change: The role of aviation management in the planning and development of international tourism.
-You'll evaluate the potential barriers to growth and explore the challenges of meeting economic and environmental targets, highlighting aviation's contribution to greenhouse gas emissions (GHG).
+- Air Transport & Tourism: The aim of the unit is to develop your awareness of the role of aviation management in the successful planning and development of international tourism.
+It will evaluate the potential barriers to continued growth and explore the conflicts and challenges of meeting both economic and environmental targets, highlighting the contribution of aviation to greenhouse gas emissions (GHG).

 - Conference Tourism: Here, you'll reflect on the conference sector's growth, and examine its present state by identifying the size, value, trends and growth of major conference destinations throughout the world.
 You'll also suggest how destinations and venues can develop a better conference product.